Occupational Health and Safety (OHS) Management System

 Realizing a first among its peers in Turkey, Garanti BBVA launched its OHS software in all its locations.
 Garanti BBVA uses this software to coordinate and monitor all processes including risk assessment, occupational health implementations, training programs, OHS Committees, near misses, workplace accidents and corrective and preventive actions.

 Garanti BBVA ensures uninterrupted OHS communication by way of monitoring findings and recommendations on OHS in coordination with its lines of business, and collecting the opinions of employees through the OHS Employee Representatives in the locations.
-Within this context, 816 corrective or preventive actions were discussed and implemented in 86 committee meetings held in 2018.
+With this contex 606 corrective and preventive actions were discussed and implemented in 93 committee meetings held in 2021.

 All documentation describing the Bank’s Occupational Health and Safety processes were compiled in an online booklet.
 The OHS Intranet page, which also covers this booklet, is redesigned in a more user-friendly format.